AleksandarJovanovicc/odin_recipes/README.md

 ## Conclusion

 This project was created as a simple showcase of using basic HTML to organize and display content.
-I hope you find it both helpful and inspiring for your own cooking adventures!